PrernaAsthana/openai-smbtoolkit/README.md

 # OpenAI-SMBToolkit: Scalable, Ethical AI Infrastructure for U.S. Businesses

 Welcome to the **OpenAI-SMBToolkit**, an open-access initiative to empower U.S.-based small and mid-sized businesses (SMBs) with scalable, ethical, and secure AI capabilities.
-This project supports a National Interest Waiver (NIW) endeavor to democratize personalization, fraud mitigation, and experimentation for digital commerce and messaging platforms.
+This project is aimed to democratize personalization, fraud mitigation, and experimentation for digital commerce and messaging platforms.

 ---